 Treatment and Prevention

 Hormone replacement therapy is the standard treatment for Addison's disease.
 In other words, these medications are supplementing or replacing the hormones that the adrenal glands are not making.
-Hydrocortisone is used to replace cortisol, and fludrocortisone is used to replace aldosterone.
+Hydrocortisone or prednisone is used to replace cortisol, and fludrocortisone is used to replace aldosterone.
 The dose of each medication is adjusted to meet the individual's need.

 Since the cortisol levels fluctuate throughout the day, multiple doses of hydrocortisone is required within 24 hours to best mimic the constant changes in this hormone level.
 Cortisol production normally increases under stressful situations – people with Addison's disease often require a higher dose of hydrocortisone when they are faced with acute physical stress, such as an infection or a surgery.